-- 5.6.
-Prior to depositing funds with any bank or building society, additional indicators of creditworthiness (such as short term and secondary credit ratings, credit default swaps, Gross Domestic Product (GDP); net debt as a percentage of GDP, potential sovereign and parental support, share price) will also be considered. - 5.7.
-Banks on negative rating watch with any credit rating agency will be heavily scrutinised before any deposit is made with that institution. - 5.8.
+- 5.7.
+Prior to depositing funds with any bank or building society, checks will be made with the Council's treasury adviser, Link Asset Services, that the institution is considered safe and that any deposit conforms to their recommended time duration as determined by their Rating Methodology.
+This methodology uses credit ratings, rating watches and outlooks and credit default swap (CDS) prices to establish a suggested time duration for deposits. - 5.8.
 Currently all deposits are with UK institutions.
-Non UK banks would only be considered if they meet our strict criteria, and are recommended by our advisers.
-Any one foreign country would carry a limit of £10m deposits. - 5.9.
-In the event that two or more organisations in the same group meet the criteria detailed in 5.5. then a group limit of £10m will be applied. - 5.10.
+Non-UK banks would only be considered if they meet our strict criteria and are recommended by our advisers.
+Any one foreign country would carry a limit of £20m deposits. - 5.9.
+If two or more organisations in the same group meet the criteria detailed in 5.5. then a group limit of £20m will be applied. - 5.10.
 Deposits with banks or building societies will be restricted to 364 days. - 5.11.
 The existing Counterparty policy sets out a sound approach to depositing cash in normal market circumstances.
 Whilst this policy still stands, the Executive Director of Finance and Corporate Resources may consider temporarily restricting deposits to those counterparties considered of higher credit quality than the minimum criteria set out in the policy. - 5.12.
 Examples of these restrictions would be greater use of higher rated institutions; increased use of the DMO account and restricting the term of deposits as appropriate. - 5.13.
 Operational banking will continue with our contracted provider.
 Any deposits with banks or building societies will continue to meet the criteria set in 5.5.